MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Websites/v1.1.3/Get-AzureRmWebAppBackupList.md

 ### Example 1: Get a list of the backups of a web app in the specified resource group
 ```
-Get-AzureRmWebAppBackupList -ResourceGroupName "Contoso" -Name "WebAppStandard"
+PS C:\> Get-AzureRmWebAppBackupList -ResourceGroupName "Contoso" -Name "WebAppStandard"
 ```

-This example gets a list of the backups of a web app named "WebAppStandard" in the "Contoso" resource group.
+This command gets a list of the backups of a web app named "WebAppStandard" in the "Contoso" resource group.

 ## PARAMETERS